MegKM/grand-central/README.md

 <img src="main_app/assets/events.png" style="max-width: 850px">

 ### Current functionality
-* Admin staff can CRUD Food & Drink Items, including various options (eg, sides, size of meals, gravy, etc.), as well as events.
+* Admin staff can CRUD Food & Drink Items, including various options (eg. sides, size of meals, gravy, etc.), as well as events.
 * Customers can view the events and menu.
-* After creating an account, customers can add various menu items to their order and view what is currently there.
+* After creating an account, customers can add various menu items to their order, adding and removing applicable sides, and view what is currently there.

 ### Currently being developed
 * Updates to the drinks menu and functionality.
 * Ability to remove items from order, view total dollar amount and finalise order.
-* General CSS improvements across site.
+* General CSS improvements across site (including media queries).
 * Filter menus by type, eg. mains, starters, coffee, etc.
 * Adding to the homepage:
     * live music events